A Brief Guide to the Chinese New Year (春节 Chūnjié)

 For example, it is common practice to decorate one’s home with Chinese lanterns.
 In many homes, you will find auspicious Chinese characters and couplets on red paper stuck on doors.
 Red is an auspicious color as it scares away the Nian monster.
 Wearing new clothes is also a common tradition to ward off bad luck—a new year is a time for newness after all!

-The Chinese New Year is an important time to 拜年 (bàinián, to pay a new year call), so it is common practice to visit relatives and exchange auspicious greetings and Chinese gifts.
+The Chinese New Year is an important time to 拜年 (bàinián, to pay a new year call), so it is common practice to visit relatives and exchange auspicious greetings and Chinese gifts, including the ever-popular lucky red envelopes filled with Chinese currency.
 Devoted Buddhist and Daoist practitioners also often visit local temples to welcome the new year.

 Though traditions can vary between northern and southern China, here are a few examples of common “auspicious foods” presented at reunion dinners: